 The future of policing has lots of questions and few definitive answers.
 It’s difficult to predict the future, but police numbers and strength will always be of interest and focus.
 If you aspire to future promotion, understanding your force’s areas of concern and challenges faced now, together with those facing policing in future, is a significant aspect of effective preparation ahead of any promotion opportunity.
 Especially considering how such questions are often posed in presentation scenarios of promotion boards, in effect asking how will you help fix things?

 “We’re not living in the 21st century in policing at the moment.
 For us to be a proper part of the future, we’ve got to get our act together on things like Artificial Intelligence, to use it to our advantage.” – Police Superintendent

-As a newly promoted leader, manager and supervisor, you will be part of the future policing environment.
+As a newly promoted leader, manager and supervisor, you will be part of the future policing environment and leading change.
 Being an optimist helps, so if that’s you, you’ll be interested to know that The College of Policing’s Future Operating Environment 2040 report is one resource to support you in thinking more strategically about the future.
 It provides insights into the police operating environment as far as 2040, exploring aspects of the future that should be considered now, to prepare the service for the challenges that lie ahead.

 I’ll leave you to get your thinking cap on for now, but if you’d like support with your aspirations, Rank Success is always here to help you on your promotion journey.
 There’s still a few places on my upcoming promotion masterclass if you’d like to join me later this month.